exonum/exonum-doc/src/architecture/consensus.md

 !!! note "Example"
-    A request is sent if a node receives a consensus message from a height greater than the local height.
-The peer is supposed to respond with a message that contains transactions in an accepted block, together with a proof that the block is indeed accepted (i.e., precommits of +2/3 validators).
+    A request is sent if a node receives a consensus message from an epoch greater than the local epoch.
+The peer is supposed to respond with the contents of the epoch outcome (block with transactions or a block skip), together with a proof of authenticity (i.e., precommits of +2/3 validators).

 There are requests for all consensus messages: proposals, prevotes, and